SecureTagForApproachRecognition/star-sdk-backend/README.md

 ## Database
 For development purposes an hsqldb can be used to run the webservice locally.
 For production systems we recommend connecting to a PostgreSQL dabatase (cluster if possible).

-The backend specification is documented [here](https://securetagforapproachrecognition.github.io/star-sdk-backend/).
+The backend API documentation is [here](https://securetagforapproachrecognition.github.io/star-sdk-backend/).

 ## Build
 To build you need to install Maven.